^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-As Aubrey de Gray (gerontologist) assures, in a quarter of a century women will no longer have problems during menopause.
-Over the past few years, recuperative medicine and cellular technology have made a real breakthrough and today the idea of significantly increasing the time allotted to women by nature for conception and childbirth is not so fantastic.
+According to Aubrey de Grey (gerontologist), in a quarter of a century women will no longer have problems during menopause.
+Over the past few years, regenerative medicine and cellular technologies have made a real breakthrough and today the idea of significantly increasing the time given to a woman by nature for conceiving and giving birth to a child is not so fantastic.

-Anti-aging therapy can also be used to rejuvenate the human reproductive organs.
-For example, today, the stimulation of the ovaries, which contributes to the onset of conception, is used.
-Using the methods of rejuvenation, you can create new tissues of the ovaries.
-But not all specialists support the point of view of Aubrey de Gray.
-Now there are no confirmed studies grounds to believe that stem cells are able to restore and update ovarian tissue in women.
+Anti-aging therapy can also be used to rejuvenate human reproductive organs.
+For example, ovarian stimulation is used today to promote conception.
+Using rejuvenation techniques, new ovarian tissue can be created.
+But not all experts support Aubrey de Grey's point of view.
+There are currently no research-confirmed grounds to believe that stem cells are capable of restoring and renewing ovarian tissue in women.

-If at the present time the idea that the ovaries really rejuvenate and restore causes a number of questions and mistrust, then the opinion that the earliest advance of menopause and a woman is promoted by an unhealthy lifestyle and bad habits, all experts agree.
-According to one of the studies, cigarettes are approaching the onset of menopause for several years.
-In one of the medical schools in Pennsylvania, a group of specialists led by Dr. Samantha Butts found that menopausal women who smoke European women are almost 10 years ahead of schedule.
-In addition, 7% of European women who participated in the experiment, there were genetic changes.
+If at present the idea that the ovaries can really be rejuvenated and restored raises a number of questions and mistrust, then all experts agree with the opinion that an unhealthy lifestyle and bad habits contribute to the early onset of menopause in women.
+According to the results of one study, cigarettes bring the onset of menopause closer by several years.
+In one of the medical schools of Pennsylvania, a group of specialists led by Dr. Samantha Butts found that menopause occurs almost 10 years earlier than the established period in smoking European women.
+In addition, 7% of European women who took part in the experiment had genetic changes.

-Menopause is a transitional period, when in the body of a woman there are physical, psychological, hormonal changes.
-During this period menstruation stops, and the actual stage of aging begins.
-This period is carried on individually, but in most cases it is noted that sleep disturbance, vaginal dryness, fever, sweating, etc. The specialists have developed some fairly effective methods for dealing with severe menopausal symptoms, for example, hormone therapy.
+Menopause is a transitional period when physical, psychological, and hormonal changes are observed in a woman's body.
+During this period, menstruation stops and the actual aging stage begins.
+This period is tolerated individually, but in most cases, sleep disturbances, vaginal dryness, a feeling of heat, sweating, etc. are noted.
+Specialists have developed some fairly effective methods for combating severe symptoms of menopause, such as hormonal therapy.

-Hormone therapy, which is prescribed to women during the menopause, can lead to severe adverse reactions during long-term treatment and experts strongly recommend reducing dosages and trying to drink less hormones.
-It has now been established that there is a fairly effective and safer hormone replacement therapy.
+Hormonal therapy, which is prescribed to women during menopause, can cause severe side effects during long-term treatment, and specialists strongly recommend reducing dosages and trying to take hormones as little as possible.
+It has now been established that there is a fairly effective and safer replacement for hormonal therapy.

-The action of antidepressants was tested on a group of voluntary participants (more than 300 women), who had pronounced symptoms of menopause.
-All participants were divided into groups, in one participant received venlafaxine (antidepressant), in the other, hormonal therapy was prescribed (small doses of estradiol).
-The experiment lasted two months, during which experts recorded all the unpleasant symptoms that arose in women.
-As a result, the researchers concluded that the frequency and strength of menopausal symptoms decreased by almost 53% in the group taking estradiol, and almost 48% in the group taking antidepressants.
-In the group of women who took a placebo, specialists recorded a reduction in symptoms of almost 29%.
+The effect of antidepressants was tested on a group of volunteers (more than 300 women) who had pronounced symptoms of menopause.
+All the participants were divided into groups, one of which took venlafaxine (antidepressant), while the other was prescribed hormonal therapy (small doses of estradiol).
+The experiment lasted two months, during which specialists recorded all the unpleasant symptoms that the women experienced.
+As a result, the scientists concluded that the frequency and severity of menopause symptoms decreased by almost 53% in the group that took estradiol, and by almost 48% in the group taking antidepressants.
+In the group of women who took a placebo, specialists recorded a decrease in symptoms of almost 29%.